 5.2 Prospective Adopter Assessment Agreement

-A written agreement must be entered into with the prospective adopter (the stage 2 plan) which must include the following:
+A written agreement must be entered into with the prospective adopter (the prospective adopter assessment agreement') which must include the following:

 - The procedure for assessing the prospective adopter's suitability to adopt a child;